jiayihan2020/SleepDiaryCleaner/README.md

 Follow the on-screen instructions on the terminal.

 NOTE: This is not tested on macOS.
-Thus, feature may ot work as intended.
+Thus, feature may not work as intended.

 ## How It Works